base

 From ChatDocument (constructed from an LLM Response), get the ToolMessage

-corresponding to the function_call
+corresponding to the function_call if it exists.

 Source code in langroid/agent/base.py